eddow/flock-fun/README.md

 Control:
 ```
-left click for attraction bait
+left click for carrot
-right click for fear bait
+right click for stick
+wheel click for cold (30s)
 ```